Skythinker616/gpt-assistant-android/README_en.md

 	<img src="readme_img/context_menu.gif" height="400px">
 </div>

+> Note: Context menu is disabled in some apps.
+In this case, you can share the selected text to GPTAssistant, and the effect is the same as above.

 **IV.
 Supports continuous conversation**

 Activate the conversation icon above to keep the current session and engage in continuous conversation (click the avatar icon on the left to perform actions such as deleting, retrying, etc., for individual messages).